ulywae/NeuNVS/README.md

 | 7    | `InvalidID` | ID usage is out of range (Check MAX_IDS or PHYS_SLOTS). |
 | 8    | `Migration`     | System Event: NeuNVS is moving your data to a cooler physical slot (Wear Leveling). |

-[Pro-Tip]
+> [!Pro-Tip]
+>

-Use the Migration event to monitor how intelligently this library is protecting your hardware.
+> Use the Migration event to monitor how intelligently this library is protecting your hardware.
 If you see this event, it means NeuNVS has just automatically extended the lifespan of your ESP32!

 ---